gurban-dev/gurban-dev/README.md

-Hello! 👋 I am a full-stack software engineer with hands-on experience in TypeScript, JavaScript, Java, SQL, Angular, Spring Web MVC, React, Next.js, Express, and Django.
-I design and build scalable APIs, optimize system performance, and implement automated testing for high-quality, maintainable software.
+Hello! 👋 I am a full-stack software engineer with hands-on experience in TypeScript (and JavaScript), SQL, React, and Next.js, with expertise in designing scalable APIs, optimizing system performance, and implementing automated testing.

 I have a strong track record of improving query execution times, enhancing user experience, and mentoring developers in modern web technologies.
 My focus is on modular architecture, testable code, and intuitive user interfaces that deliver real impact.